ibm-cloud-docs/containers/storage-portworx-update.md

 When you update a worker node in a VPC cluster, the worker node is removed from your cluster and replaced with a new worker node.
 If Portworx volumes are attached to the worker node that you replaced, you must attach the volumes to the new worker node.
 {: shortdesc}

 Update only one worker node at a time.
-When the worker node update is complete, attach your {{site.data.keyword.block_storage_is_short}} and restart the Portworx pod.
+After the worker node update is complete, reattach your {{site.data.keyword.block_storage_is_short}} volume and restart the Portworx pod.
 {: important}